mrslacklines/mbsaa/README.md

 ### Configuration

 The configuration is kept in the `config.yml` file.
 Please feel free to modify it to suit your needs.
 The provided file is to serve as an example only -- not a production-ready configuration.

+### Gazetteer
+You will need to populate the Gazetteer database manually once the containers were successfully built.
+In order to do that you will need to connect to a running docker container:

+* Get the mbsaa container ID by running `docker ps` (e.g. b6387b38d346).
+* Connect to the container with: `docker exec -it [container-id] bash`
+* Once you were successfully logged in go to `/opt/mbsaa/res/gazetteer` and run `./load_db.sh cities15000.txt rethinkdb:28015`

 ## Agregating posts